nogago/nogago.github.io/index.md

 Dear users,

 thanks for using nogago apps since 2009.
-Unfortunately we have no longer ressources to support the apps, continue its development and operate the infrastructure.
+Unfortunately we have no longer resources to support the apps, continue its development and operate the infrastructure.

 We have already stopped the distribution of the apps in all app stores.
 [The source code will still be available on github.com](https://github.com/nogago/nogago), and we would be happy, if someone were to pick up our code base and continue the development.
 We are happy to help out by answering questions via E-Mail.